Maryland: Port of Baltimore

 One major service activity is transportation, centered on the Port of Baltimore and its related rail and trucking access.
 The port ranked 17th in the U.S. by tonnage in 2008.
 Although the port handles a wide variety of products, the most typical imports are raw materials and bulk commodities, such as iron ore, petroleum, sugar, and fertilizers, often distributed to the relatively close manufacturing centers of the inland Midwest via good overland transportation.
 The port also receives several brands of imported motor vehicles and is the number one auto port in the U.S.

 Baltimore City is among the top 15 largest ports in the nation, and was one of six major U.S. ports that were part of the February 2006 controversy over the Dubai Ports World deal.
-The state as a whole is heavily industrialized, with a booming economy and influential technology centers.
+The state as a whole is heavily industrialized, with a prosperous economy and influential technology centers.
 Its computer industries are some of the most sophisticated in the United States, and the federal government has invested heavily in the area.
 Maryland is home to several large military bases and scores of high-level government jobs.

 The Chesapeake and Delaware Canal is a 14 mi canal on the Eastern Shore that connects the waters of the Delaware River with those of the Chesapeake Bay, and in particular with the Port of Baltimore, carrying 40 percent of the port's ship traffic.